d2s/Documentation/_posts/2018-04-10-Changelog.md

 The menuapp keeps track of **all scheduled** tasks.
 When a scheduled task is executed the menuapp automatically loads the profile, executes the task and logs the run and result of run.

 ![Main view](/images/RsyncOSX/menuapp-rc/sched1.png)
+Select the `Schedules` button opens all profiles with scheduled tasks.
+Only the first task in each profile is listed.
+A **double click** on a row selects the profile and shows more info about tasks in profile.
 ![Main view](/images/RsyncOSX/menuapp-rc/sched2.png)
 ![Main view](/images/RsyncOSX/menuapp-rc/sched3.png)